jasonsahl/Phylomark/README_v_1_4.md

 v_1_2: fixed potential problem with read orientation prior to fragment alignment
 v_1_3: fixed the script structure, added additional scripts and README details
 v_1_4: Huge overhaul.
 Blastall changed to blast+.
 Took away the need for using MUGSY
        alignments.
-Now scales better to hundreds to thousands of genomes
+Now scales better to hundreds to thousands of genomes.
+Command line arguments are completely different

 -to install Phylomark, enter the directory and type:

+(sudo) python setup.py install

+-If you don't have sudo privalages, try:

-python setup.py install
+python setup.py install --user

 Then set your PYTHONPATH to include Phylomark